lem0n4id/compare-tt/README.md

 1. Have someone send over their time table and paste in the second textbox
 1. Hit submit! ⚡

+## How it works

+I have used RegEx to identify the course code and venue to determine if you have same classes or not.

+It matches the course code and venue of your timetable slots to determine common classes.

 ## Tech stack used

 HTML, CSS(barely) and JS!

-## How it works

-I have used RegEx to identify the course code and venue to determine if you have same classes or not

 ## Contributions 😍